-It is time for ‘Feature my Food Friday’ again and I have to say I am in love with this little series.
+It is time for ‘Feature my Food Fridays’ again and I have to say I am in love with this little series.
 So far, I have been lucky enough to feature people I know well and admire.
 Julie, the first person who ever commented on one of my blog posts, was also the first blogger to take over ‘Le Coin de Mel’ with her Ginger & Chocolate Cookies.
 The following week, Vicki, a real ‘free from’ genius, demonstrated how to make egg, wheat, nut and dairy-free scones.
 Last week, my first non-blogger guest, Cé, shared her mum’s paella recipe.
 Not only did they share their great recipes; they also shared a bit about themselves and gave us some great tips.
 It is all about measuring, batteries and sharp knives, people!

 Today, let me introduce Eva, who blogs about food, her love of France and always shares beautiful photos of the Bordeaux area where she lives, as well as quirky finds she stumbles upon.

 Hi, my name is Eva.
 I am Spanish but I have been living in France for a few years, with my French husband and our two children, who both equally love French and Spanish food.

 My husband is pretty good at cooking traditional Spanish dishes such as paella.
 As for me, I love French patisserie and I particularly enjoy making madeleines.